Visualize Value at the Speed of Light

-HYPERSPEC® sensors are line-scanning instruments (sometimes called pushbroom) that collect reflected light through an image slit.
+HYPERSPEC® sensors are line-scanning hyperspectral cameras (sometimes called pushbroom) that collect reflected light through an image slit.
 One row of spatial pixels is collected per frame as motion occurs, with each pixel containing full spectral data.
 Motion can be accomplished in two ways: either as an airborne deployment (UAV, aircraft, or satellite) or stationary (where motion is accomplished beneath the sensor, such as a food inspection line).
-A third option is also available where pan-and-tilt or rotary stages allow a fixed-location sensor to scan a stationary object (such as a piece of artwork, or a mine face for geological applications).
+A third option is also available where pan-and-tilt or rotary stages allow a fixed-location hyperspectral sensor to scan a stationary object (such as a piece of artwork, or a mine face for geological applications).

 A hyperspectral data cube thus contains complete X, Y, and wavelength data that can be analyzed and managed through Headwall's powerful applications software.